The future of farming

 At Ballykilcavan, we will always stay farming.
 It's what we've done for 380 years and it is still the best way of maintaining the landscape.
 We want to make agriculture more sustainable, so we are actively improving soil fertility and biology which enables us to reduce our bagged fertiliser and chemical inputs.
 We are also preserving and upgrading our 19th century hedgerow network.

 At the same time, we realise that farming alone will no longer generate enough income to support our family and to maintain the house and farm buildings in good order.
 With that in mind, we have decided to branch out into some new projects that will preserve the viability of the farm and generate employment and income for the local area.

 We decided that we wanted to give people a taste of Ballykilcavan by brewing our own beers that are made from our own barley.
 100% of the malt in every beer is made from barley grown on the farm.
-The brewery will be installed in the 18th century farmyard and will use spring water drawn from a well in the yard.
+The brewery is currently being installed in the 18th century farmyard and will use spring water drawn from a well in the yard.
 Alongside showcasing our ingredients, the brewery will eventually create between 5 and 10 local jobs.

 David has spent 10 years homebrewing and 2 years of training to become an IBD certified brewer and maltster.
-The beers will be on sale in June 2017, and you can read more about the brewery on the Ballykilcavan Brewery website.
+The beers have been on sale since June 2017, and you can read more about the brewery on the Ballykilcavan Brewery website.